Pogacar beats Vingegaard in epic mountain battle

 Last updated on .From the section Cycling

-Tadej Pogacar produced a superb attack on the final climb to power away from defending champion Jonas Vingegaard and win stage six of the Tour de France.
+Tadej Pogacar produced a stunning attack on the final climb to Cauterets-Cambasque as he soloed clear of defending champion Jonas Vingegaard to win stage six of the Tour de France.

-After being dropped by Jumbo-Visma's Vingegaard on stage five, Pogacar stayed glued to the Dane's wheel as the two attacked up the mighty Tourmalet.
+It was a superb response from Pogacar, who lost over a minute to Vingegaard in Thursday's first day in the Pyrenees.

-And when Vingegaard accelerated again on the last climb, UAE Team Emirates' Pogacar proved the stronger this time.
+The two-time winner is now second overall, 25 seconds behind Vingegaard in the general classification.

 Stage six results